pcuci/meteor-santa/design.md

 ### Other non-functional requirements:

 - Allow for scalability and modularity, don't overdo
-- Future versions should rely less and less an honor system, and eventually handle cheaters/tricksters gracefully or eliminate the incentive or possiblity to missbehave alltogether
+- Future versions should rely less on the honor assumption: handle cheaters/tricksters gracefully or eliminate the incentive or possiblity to missbehave in the first place
--

 ## CLI app UX
 Imagine one command line interface on a computer, and the computer is passed around for everyone to type in their names and identify who they don't want to receive a present from (the better half).